 Besides the usual tech questions, I get asked about blogging, people are curious about WordPress, Blogger, and Medium.
 All of the these are great platforms for blogging but most of my answers usually end with “…but WordPress will give you more control.”
 I love using WordPress, you can start off simple and scale up when YOU are ready.
 This article will go through the process of starting a self-managed WordPress blog so you can blog about anything.
 It doesn’t matter if you are blogging to make money or to share your thoughts, the process to start is the same for everyone.

-Time to learn how to start a blog!
+Learning how to start a blog is easy!

 Your WordPress blog will need web hosting services and I like Bluehost web hosting.
 Click here to start a blog on WordPress, then you can follow the easy tutorial below to make this process quick.
 Bluehost is a great web host and I have had a great experience with them personally and while helping clients get online.

 Before the blog, I was selling t-shirts and mugs using a few print of demand platforms.
-That industry is fun but constantly chasing t-shirt trends suck so I decided to start blogging as a backup as a backup to the t-shirt grind.
+The print on demand industry is fun but constantly chasing t-shirt trends suck so I decided to start blogging as a backup to the t-shirt grinding.

+Bluehost has been good to us so far.
+I’ve been using Bluehost to build my wife’s beauty blog website and well she isn’t complaining.
 Bluehost is still one of the top web hosting companies and you can start your own WordPress blog with them for as low as $3.95 a month.
 If you sign up using my link, then you will get your domain name for free when you purchase the 36-month shared hosting plan.
-You DO NOT need anything else right now if you are just starting off so please ignore the higher priced virtual private server and dedicated hosting plans.
-I recommend signing up for a Basic hosting plan through Bluehost.
+You DO NOT need anything other than the basic or plus plan if you are just getting started with blogging.
+You can ignore the higher priced virtual private server and dedicated hosting plans.
+Hopefully, you still want to learn how to start a blog, you can skip to STEP 1 if you aren’t interested in learning more about Bluehost.

-Why use Bluehost for a WordPress blog?
 The company has been around for years and have great customer service, that enough is worth it alone these days.
 If you want the best deal, then purchasing a 36-month plan is the winner, as your monthly rate is much lower.
 If you are interested in eventually making money off your blog, using it as a portfolio, or turning your blog into a business, then having it on your own web host, such as Bluehost, will make the process seamless.
 You get a great value and simplicity for people new to blogging.
-Their plans are extremely cheap and you get a free domain, that is why I believe starting with Bluehost is worth it.
+Their plans are extremely cheap and you can get a free domain, that is why I believe starting with Bluehost is worth it.

 - You get that FREE domain name